oseasjs/docker-compose-for-devs/README.md

 # Docker Compose for Devs #

-Docker compose with common services used by Devs on local environment
+Docker compose file with common services used by Devs on local environment

 ### Services ###